rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Tax Remedies (Initial Synthesis).md

 The following terms are crucial to obtain understanding of this lesson:

 **Dates to remember** - The following dates are important in determining the prescriptible period in availing remedies provided for by law, especially to those dates when applying the *statute of limitations* under the NIRC.
 - Filing deadline - refers to the deadline for filing a tax return to the government.
 The filing deadline, in conjunction with the actual filing date of the taxpayer, is generally used to determine the prescriptive period of when the government may avail its remedies against the taxpayer, such as making an assessment to a taxpayer.
-Also see: [[./Filing Deadlines for National Taxes|Filing Deadlines for National Taxes]]
+Also see: [[Filing Deadlines for National Taxes|Filing Deadlines for National Taxes]]
 - Payment deadline - refers to the deadline for paying the tax due owed by the taxpayer.
 The payment deadline, in conjunction with the actual payment date of the taxpayer, is generally used either to determine the accrual of interest on late payments by the taxpayer (also referred to as *delinquent interest*), or the recovery of erroneously paid taxes by the taxpayer.

 **Remedies** - Remedies refer to those *options* by the taxpayer or the government of ensuring fair collection of taxes within a specific set of processes.
-Adherence to this due process is crucial of abiding the [[./PH Bill of Rights - Right to due process and equal protection of law|right to due process]], unless waived.
+Adherence to this due process is crucial of abiding the [[PH Bill of Rights - Right to due process and equal protection of law|right to due process]], unless waived.
 - Administrative Remedy - refers to those remedies which may be availed at the administrative/executive level.
 It also includes summary remedies.
 	- Summary Remedy - refers to those remedies that are executed without ceremony or delay.
 They are usually done by the government when collecting tax dues against the taxpayer.
 - Judicial Remedy - refers to those remedies which may be availed at the judiciary level.
 As a general rule, all administrative remedies must be exhausted before a person may avail of a judicial remedy.
 A judicial remedy may involve a civil case or a criminal case, or both.
-Note that criminal cases are generally only filed by the government to the taxpayer to a lower court, while civil cases may be filed either by the government or the taxpayer to the [[./Court of Tax Appeals|Court of Tax Appeals]].
+Note that criminal cases are generally only filed by the government to the taxpayer to a lower court, while civil cases may be filed either by the government or the taxpayer to the [[Court of Tax Appeals|Court of Tax Appeals]].

 **Classification of Taxpayers** - This concept is generally applied for provisions amended by the Ease of Paying Taxes (EOPT) Act to the NIRC.
 The gross sales of the taxpayer is used to determine the classification of a taxpayer: